How does Jack die? Answer coming in 'This Is Us' season 2

 Dan Fogelman, creator of NBC's time-shifting hit drama series, said the circumstances about the death of doting family man Jack will be part of the show's sophomore season that begins Sept.
 26.

-"If that is a question that is haunting people, in the course of the second season" they'll get the answers they need and more, Fogelman told a TV critics' meeting, surrounded by the show's ensemble cast including Milo Ventimiglia, who plays Jack.
+"If that is a question that is haunting people, in the course of the second season" they'll get the answers they need and more, Fogelman told reporters Thursday, surrounded by the show's ensemble cast including Milo Ventimiglia, who plays Jack.

 His character's ultimate fate — but not how he meets it — has been a key part of the show that travels between the past and present of Jack, wife Rebecca (Mandy Moore), their three children and family circle.